Benjamin (name)

-Benjamin is often shortened to Ben, and sometimes to Benny, Benito, Benji etc. It is also a patronymic surname.
+Benjamin is often shortened to Ben, and sometimes to Benny, Benito, Benjy, Benji, etc. It is also a patronymic surname.
 Like many biblical names, it is popular in the Jewish, Christian and Muslim faiths alike, having many variant forms in other languages.

 The "Benjamin of the family" is a phrase used in several languages to refer to the youngest son – especially when he is much younger than his brothers (see also the "youngest son" stock character in fiction).
 Sometimes the name is chosen for a son born to mature parents unlikely to have more children, especially if he has several older siblings.
 Both of these usages derive from the biblical son of Jacob of that name, who occupied that position in his family.

-Alternate versions of the name exist for females, like Benjamina or Benjawan (used by some actresses and models in Thailand).
+Alternate versions of the name exist for females, like Benjamina.